FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

     - It also means, other commands that require drivetrain will stop this command and run instead when executed.

     !!!
 Warning
-        If you use the light bulb to import ‘Robot’.
-Be sure to import the one with “frc.robot”
+        If you use the light bulb to import ‘Robot', be sure to import the one with “frc.robot”

 #### In the execute method